 ├──source_3/

-Your JavaScript runs inside a page with a <div id="content"> container where you render your content.
+Your JavaScript runs inside an iframe with a <div id="content"> container where you render your content.

 const container = document.getElementById("content");